eclipse-threadx/cmsis-packs/README.md

 # AzureRTOS-CMSIS-Packs

-This repository contains Azure RTOS CMSIS-Packs for ThreadX, NetXDuo, Filex, USBX, GUIX and Levelx.
+This repository contains Azure RTOS CMSIS-Packs for ThreadX, NetXDuo, FileX, USBX, GUIX and LevelX.

 It also provides the scripts, data and source codes used to generate CMSIS-Packs and pack description files.